NiekBeijloos/SOLID/4. Interface Segregation Principle/Examples/ISP to the 'extreme'/README.md

 ![alt text](Search.png "Search")

- It does not seem like a problem on small scale, but it will be on large scale.
+ We will get two options here.
+This does not seem like a problem on small scale, but it will be on large scale.
 Let's say we introduce new interfaces and keep composing these composite interfaces from smaller interfaces.
 The search mechanism within our IDE will find more and more matches, because all the 'composite' interfaces will point to the single function interfaces.
 You can see how this eventually can result in a searching 'hell'.

 How could we have done differently?